Telesphore-Uwabera/Currency-Exchange-Platform/README.md

 ## The Link

-This is the link to the [platform](https://telesphore-uwabera.github.io/Currency-Exchange-Platform/)
+This is the link to the [Currency Exchange Platform](https://telesphore-uwabera.github.io/Currency-Exchange-Platform/).

 ## License